ganderzz/dylanpaulus.com/_posts/2018-5-15-using-react-with-typescript-part-one.md

 }
 ```

-A lot is happening here, so we'll break it down line-by-line.
+A lot is happening here, so we'll break it down change-by-change.

 ##### Interface